 3. Mental Rehearsal

 When we imagine something, a scenario of either past or future context, there is more going on than merely the visual component.
 There is a physiological component–we feel it in our body.
 There is an emotional component too.
 By merely sitting on our couch at home and imagining a past experience or the possibility of a future one, we can bring on a complete psychophysical experience.
-Empirical research recognises this and in domains of human performance, we can use our mental rehearsal capabilities to prepare for the demands of performance in work and sport.
+Empirical research recognises this, and in domains of human performance, we can use our mental rehearsal capabilities to prepare for the demands of performance in work and sport.
 Just as physical training prepares the body for the demands of performance, mental rehearsal does the same.

 Visual, auditory, kinaesthetic, and speech, may all be involved in the mental rehearsal process.
 The performer becomes completely immersed in the mental image of the task without being present in the usual performance arena.
 As well as building proficiency in a given task, mental rehearsal provides a safe environment where a performer can execute a task, build confidence, and manage anxiety.
 The underpinnings of this process have been observed in the activation of the same neural networks as that observed in the actual performance itself 7.
 We can literally fool our bodies into believing we are there.